stacksgov/sips/sips/sip-024/sip-024-least-supertype-fix.md

 Everyone who runs a 2.3 node will be able to run a Stacks 2.4 node off of their existing chainstate.
 There are no changes to the chainstate database schemas in this SIP.

-Stacks 2.4 nodes will not interact with Stacks 2.1 nodes on the peer network after the Bitcoin block activation height passes.
+Stacks 2.4 nodes will not interact with Stacks 2.3 nodes on the peer network (defined in SIP-022) after the Bitcoin block activation height of `791551`.
 In addition, Stacks 2.4 nodes will ignore block-commits from Stacks 2.3 nodes (as well as from nodes on prior versions).
 Similar changes were made for Stacks 2.05 and Stacks 2.1 to ensure that the new network cleanly separates from stragglers still following the old rules.

 # Activation
-The changes described in this SIP will ship in the same release as the changes described in SIP-022, which discusses a proposes a fix to the proof of transfer protocol.
+The changes described in this SIP will ship in the same release as the changes described in SIP-022, which discusses and proposes a fix to the proof of transfer protocol.

-This release will ship 400 blocks prior to reward cycle 60, which is Bitcoin block height 791,651.
+This release will ship 500 blocks prior to reward cycle 60, which is Bitcoin block height 791,551.
-This gives stackers ample time (almost 3 days) to stack through the new contract.
+This gives stackers ample time (~3 days) to stack through the new contract.

-The node software for Stacks 2.4 shall be merged to the `master` branch of the reference implementation no later than three days prior to the activation height.
+The node software for Stacks 2.4 shall be merged to the `master` branch of the reference implementation no later than four days prior to the activation height.
 This means that everyone shall have at least three days to upgrade their Stacks 2.3 nodes to Stacks 2.4.
 This change does not require a sync from genesis.